knpuniversity/blog/requirejs-bower-grunt.rst

 Cleaning up SASS and old Files
 ------------------------------

-I've also been talking with a [Matt Davis](https://twitter.com/mdavis1982), we brought up some more potential improvements/problems:
+I've also been talking with a `Matt Davis`_, we brought up some more potential improvements/problems:

 #.
 The SASS files no longer live in ``web/``, but are still copied to ``web/``
 when Grunt runs.
 If you really want to hide these files, you'll need to omit